JaredXwos/WordBlitz/README.md

 - Formalise a way to store graphical settings like colours of buttons
 - Amend the menu buttons such that they show they are being pressed
 - Create a loading bar XAML
+- Figure out how to allow code to load a grid object
 - Make loading of dictionaries truly async

 # How to get started